-However, this approach does not originate from the too-good-to-be-true prior and may result in either selecting shortcuts less correlated with the class or suppressing non-shortcut features highly correlated with the class.
+RSC, however, is not directly designed to prevent shortcut learning but rather attempts to expand the set of features learned.

-In addition to the inductive bias lying at the heart of our method, it is also less computationally demanding than those mentioned here \cite{geirhos2018imagenet, huangRSC2020, minderer2020automatic}.
+\textbf{Sample weighting.} Re-weighting of data samples is a well-known approach to guiding the training of DCNNs and machine learning models in general, and corresponding methods differ in terms of which examples must be downweighted/emphasized.
+Some authors suggested to mitigate the impact of easy examples and focus on hard ones \cite{malisiewicz2011ensemble, shrivastava2016training}.
+In contrast, in other research directions, such as curriculum learning \cite{bengio2009curriculum, hacohen2019power, wu2020curricula} and self-paced learning \cite{kumar2010self, meng2015objective}, it is recommended to stress easy examples early in training.
+It was also shown that the self-paced and curriculum learning can be combined \cite{jiang2015self}.

-\textbf{Sample weighting}.
-Although in the current implementation of the too-good-to-be-true prior we assign weights to the training items, our approach is fundamentally different from existing re-weighting schemes \cite{li2017learning, zhang2018generalized, shu2019meta}.
-The two-stage LCN-HCN procedure exploits not the predictions of the network being trained itself but of an independent simpler network (LCN).
+Although in our two-stage LCN-HCN procedure we assign weights to the training items, this method is fundamentally different from typical re-weighting schemes.
+Stemming from the too-good-to-be-true prior, our approach exploits not the predictions of the target network itself but of an independent simpler network (LCN).
 In other words, we are not interested in the difficulty of an item per se, but in whether this item can be mastered through simple means.